 The second type of Medicare Savings Program is called the Specified Low-Income Medicare Beneficiary Program.
 It pays for Part B premiums.
 It features an individual monthly income limit of $1,208, a married couple limit of $1,622, an individual resource limit of $7,280, and a married couple resource limit of $10,930.

 The third type is called the Qualifying Individual Program.
 It requires you to apply every year for continued benefits.
 Applications are accepted on a first-come, first-served basis.
 It pays for Part B premiums, and it is not available to patients who qualify for Medicaid.
 This savings program features an individual monthly income limit of $1,357, a married couple limit of $1,823.
 The individual resource limit is $7,280, and resource limit for a married couple is $10,930.

 The fourth and last type of Medicare Savings Program is called the Qualified Disabled and Working Individuals Program.
 This helps pay Part A premiums.
 You may qualify if you are a working disabled person under age 65, you aren’t getting medical insurance from your state, you meet income and resource limits defined by your state, and you lost your premium-free Part A coverage upon returning to work.
 It features an individual monthly income limit of $4,045, a married couple limit of $5,425, an individual resource limit of $4,000, and a married couple resource limit of $6,000.

 What’s included in the resource limit?
 Medicare defines countable resources as money in a checking or savings account, stocks, or bonds.
 Medicare does not count your home, a single car, a burial plot, up to $1,500 for burial expenses, furniture, or household and personal items against your resource limit.

-Please note that all of the amounts listed above are currently as of 2016.
+Please note that all of the amounts listed above are current as of 2016.
 Medicare may elect to change the resource limits for 2017, so you should apply for a Medicare Savings Program as soon as possible.